sourcegraph/about/handbook/engineering/web/goals.md

 **_The web team has two areas of focus:_**

   1. **_Extensibility: delivering the full, unique value of Sourcegraph across [extensions](https://docs.sourcegraph.com/extensions) and_ [_code host integrations_](https://docs.sourcegraph.com/dev/background-information/web/code_host_integrations).**
-  1. **_Web platform: creating and maintaining a highly usable and intentionally designed webapp interface_**
+  1. **_Frontend platform: creating and maintaining a highly usable and intentionally designed webapp interface_**

 **_Until it has fully staffed its own team, the web team also "parents" the code insights team [TODO update with link]_**